 In addition to Smith & Henzy Advisory Group and MDG Design + Construction, partners include Concord Management; architects Newman Design; and Nixon Peabody LLP as borrower counsel.

 Westchester County Executive George Latimer said, “The Kingsley House and other developments like it address a critical need for our senior citizens, who are some of the most vulnerable members of our communities, especially in light of the COVID-19 pandemic.
 Safe, affordable housing should be a basic right for everyone living in Westchester, and we are thrilled to see an existing property become rehabilitated to preserve its affordability, while modernizing and improving the development.”

 White Plains Mayor Tom Roach said, “I am pleased to see this investment by NYSHCR in Kingsley House, which has served as an important affordable senior building in our city for many years.
 Maintaining a diverse housing stock in White Plains is a priority for me as well as our City Council.
 This project will help ensure that there are viable living options for seniors in our city for years to come.”

-MDG Design + Construction specializes in the moderate rehabilitation and new construction of residential apartment buildings in New York, New Jersey, and Florida, and is the industry leader in occupied rehabilitations.
-To date, MDG has created or preserved more than 20,000 units of affordable housing and is responsible for over $2 billion in construction and development.
+MDG Design + Construction specializes in the moderate rehabilitation and new construction of residential apartment buildings in New York, New Jersey, and Florida, and is an industry leader in occupied rehabilitations.
+To date, MDG has created or preserved more than 20,000 units of affordable housing and is responsible for more than $2 billion in construction and development.

 Smith & Henzy has served as both a developer and advisor and has successfully created or preserved more than 3,000 affordable apartments since 2014.
 The firm currently has an ownership portfolio of more than 1,000 apartments with another 1,000 in development.